 And many of you already know that we ‘HACKED’ iTunes.

-* UPDATE (October 2nd, 2015): Apple has recently released iPhone 6S & iPhone 6S Plus and now you're able to actually shoot 4K video.
-But transferring 4K video onto the iPhone 6S is still not possible with iTunes.
+*UPDATE (January, 2020): Newer Apple iPhones seamlessly shoot/play 4K videos.
+But transferring 4K video onto iPhones is still not easy with iTunes.
 So good news!
-The method you're about to learn below (WALTR) actually works flawlessly on the new iPhone 6S devices with iOS 9 installed.
+The method you’re about to learn below (WALTR 2) actually works flawlessly on new Apple devices with iOS 11 installed.

 That means that Apple’s A8 chip is ready for 4K video playback and Apple might already be working on some products for 4K (Apple TV or even a TV as well as content for 4K screens like in a new Mac Retina).

-If you thought that you cannot enjoy 4k video playback on your iphone 6, you can breath a sigh of relief.
+If you thought that you cannot enjoy 4K video playback on your iPhone 6, you can breathe a sigh of relief.
 Thanks to our app WALTR, you now know how to play 4k video on your iPhone 6, as well as the big brother, iPhone 6 Plus.

-Step #1 Let’s download WALTR.
+Step 1.
+Let’s download WALTR 2.
 And install it.

 If you’re on a Windows PC, simply download WALTR.exe and go through the installation setup.
 Then just launch it.

-WALTR supports tons of devices.
-Well simply any device that’s iOS 5 & above.
-But in our case, we’ll use an iPhone 6 with iOS 8.
+WALTR 2 supports tons of devices.
+Well, simply any device that’s iOS 5 & above.
+But in our case, we’ll use an iPod touch with iOS 11.

 So, that’s all there is to it!